 Our online Master of Education in Foundations in Behavior Analysis program is focused on providing students with the core skills to serve individuals with behavioral and learning challenges across multiple settings including clinics, schools, residential facilities, and in-home.
 Behavioral analysis relies upon the best available scientific knowledge to describe, understand, predict, and change behavior.

-The Behavior Analysis master’s program provides students with strategies to support the needs and increase the level of independent functioning of individuals with intellectual or developmental disabilities.
+This online master’s degree in Behavior Analysis program provides students with strategies to support the needs and increase the level of independent functioning of individuals with intellectual or developmental disabilities.
 Students learn to guide and teach individuals diagnosed with autism spectrum disorder, learning disabilities, cognitive impairment, anxiety, mood disorders, eating and feeding disorders, and substance abuse.
 These same approaches are also used for goals such as increasing student accuracy on academic tasks, managing children’s behavior at home, and increasing work productivity.

 Our MEd Behavior Analysis program provides the specific coursework required by the Behavior Analyst Certification Board (BACB) and prepares you for the Board Certified Behavior Analyst (BCBA) exam when supervision requirements are also met.